-The medium quickly gained popularity, and was used to produce affordable prints as well as books.
-It also became very popular among 19th century European artists, but that’s subject should have a separate article.
+The medium quickly gained popularity and was used to produce affordable prints as well as books.
+It also became very popular among 19th century European artists.

 When we think of Japan, we tend to imagine spring landscapes with blooming cherry trees.
 There are, however, many beautiful ukiyo-e prints from the Edo period that show Japanese winter landscapes and historic Tokyo cityscapes covered in picturesque fluffy snow.

 This ukiyo-e print by Koitsu shows the famous view of a small island in Hiroshima Bay, Miyajima (Itsukushima), covered with fresh snow.
 The wind seems to blow little snowflakes from the branches, making them circle in the air.
 The torii of Itsukushima Shrine depicted in this print is the island’s most recognizable landmark, standing still today.

 This depiction of the drum bridge in Meguro comes from Hiroshige’s One Hundred Famous Views of Edo, probably the most renowned series of ukiyo-e.
 It heavily inspired Vincent van Gogh, who had a tendency to copy other artists.

 3. Suzuki Harunobu

 Suzuki Harunobu was a master of ukiyo-e prints and an inventor of nishiki-e, full-color prints.
 His work covers a variety of themes, including shunga – Japanese erotic images.
 Harunobu was famous for depicting contemporary beauties.
 This theme is called bijin-ga and means “beautiful person picture.”